section-engineering-education/engineering-education/content/articles/implementing-deep-cnn-in-python/index.md

 The image is further preprocessed using the Keras property `keras` to make it compatible.
 We then use the `predict()` function and the final image as the arguments to get the predictions.

-Finally, the softmax layer is applied to this prediction using the `softmax()` function and the confidence score stored in the score variable.
+The softmax layer is applied to this prediction using the `softmax()` function and the confidence score stored in the score variable.
 We then print the output using the `print()` function.
 It helps to tell whether the input image belongs to the first or second category.

 We execute the `recogout()` function in the syder terminal for testing single images.

 Let us execute our function to see how it works:
-- First, open the spyder terminal and run `recogout()` in the command window.
+- Open the spyder terminal and run `recogout()` in the command window.
 The system dialogue opens up when you run this command and select your input image.
 - After the selection, the class and the confidence score is displayed in the terminal as shown below:

 ![Image selected](/engineering-education/implementing-deep-cnn-in-python/deep-five.png)

-_Image selected_
+*Image selected*

 ![Output](/engineering-education/implementing-deep-cnn-in-python/deep-six.png)

-_Prediction and the confidence score_
+*Prediction and the confidence score*

-Let us now try by giving an image without a mask as the input for the test.
+Let's now try giving an image without a mask as the input for the test.

 ![Image selected](/engineering-education/implementing-deep-cnn-in-python/deep-seven.png)

-_Image selected_
+*Image selected*

 ![output](/engineering-education/implementing-deep-cnn-in-python/deep-eight.png)

-_Prediction and the confidence score_
+*Prediction and the confidence score*

 ### Conclusion
 Implementation of CNN in Python is done using TensorFlow and Keras.
 These are packages that contain all the functions for deep learning.

-While using CNN, you have to keep a soundtrack of all the process that is going on.
+While using CNN, you have to keep track of all the process that is going on.
 It helps improve the output.

 Also, preprocessing of the dataset is required.
 It is for compatibility and taking control of the memory.